Business analysis

-In line with this, the core business analyst role could be defined as an internal consultancy role that has the responsibility for investigating business situations, identifying and evaluating options for improving business systems, defining requirements and ensuring the effective use of information systems in meeting the needs of the business.
+In line with this, the core business analyst role could be defined as an internal consultancy role that has the responsibility of investigating business situations, identifying and evaluating options for improving business systems, defining requirements, and ensuring the effective use of information systems in meeting the needs of the business.

 Sub-disciplines

 Business analysis as a discipline includes requirements analysis, sometimes also called requirements engineering.
 It focuses on ensuring the changes made to an organisation are aligned with its strategic goals.
 These changes include changes to strategies, structures, policies, business rules, processes, and information systems.